shawn11ZX/RestExpress/README.md

 * Enhanced to use EPoll if it's available on the underlying OS.
 * Added support for ':in:' operator on query-string in filter operations (e.g. ?filter=name:in:a,b,c).
 * Introduced RestExpress.shutdown(boolean) to enable tests to optionally wait for a complete shutdown.
+* Fix for returning 416 when offset is requested for an empty resultset (from Chamal Nanayakkara).

 Release 0.11.0 - 12 Mar 2015
 ----------------------------